djhemath/hemath.dev/content/blog/publish-typeScript-based-react-components-to-npm-with-storybook-setup.md

 Now, I won't bore you with all the nitty-gritty details about the component itself because, hey, that's not what this article is all about.
 We're here to conquer the publishing world, not dissect buttons!
 So, let's save our component exploration for another time and dive right into the exciting stuff.

 We are going to use 1 external package called **contrast-color**.
-Let’s install it,
+Let's install it,

 ```bash